surifirstpin/biplus_documentation/docs/New Website.md

 ### Embedded Analytics

-Get a powerful BI tool installed within your own product, application, portal, or website as it is embedded in many popular software solutions and technologies.
+Get a powerful Business Intelligence tool installed within your own product, application, portal, or website as it is embedded in many popular software solutions and technologies.

   ### Variety of Reporting Components

 Usage of different type of charts, widgets, pivot tables and tabular view components to create smart and insightful reports and dashboards.

+  ### Beautiful Dashboards

+Join multiple report layouts into single good-looking dashboard, by customizing it as per your business needs.

 # We are obsessed with Customer Success